changshuren/MLOps-NLP-Case-Study--Architecture-Design-for-Development-and-Production-Environment/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-This is a MLOps case study for NLP analytics, done by Shu-Ren Chang, Ph.D.
+This case study, authored by Shu-Ren Chang, Ph.D. explores MLOps in the context of NLP analytics.
+It includes the design of an MLOps architecture tailored for both development and production environments.

 ## Contact
 Created by [@changshuren] (mail - changshuren@gmail.com)